mlsquared/fling/homeworks/hw3/hw3.md

 ## IP v6 Addresses

-IPv6 addresses are represented as hexadecimal with each 4 hedecimal digits separated by a colon.
+IPv6 addresses are represented as hexadecimal with each 4 hexadecimal digits separated by a colon.
 Each 4 hexadecimal number corresponds to a 2 byte unsigned integer (i.e., an unsigned short).
 Double colon means that 1 or more consecutive shorts are 0.
 For all IP addresses, the most significant bits (the leftmost bits) correspond to a portion of the Internet.
 Often times a range of IP addresses corresponds to an ISP, a large corporation, or a campus.
-For example, Ole Miss is allocated all IPv6 addresses a range
+For example, Ole Miss is allocated all IPv6 addresses in a range

     NetRange:       2620:38:C000:: - 2620:38:C000:FFFF:FFFF:FFFF:FFFF:FFFF
     CIDR:           2620:38:C000::/48